puppetlabs/puppet-docs/source/puppet/5.5/install_osx.md

 ## Installing with the GUI

-The Puppet installer on macOS/OS X provides a graphic user interface to help with manual installation.
+The Puppet installer on macOS provides a graphic user interface to help with manual installation.

 1. Double-click the `puppet-agent` disk image you downloaded.
 This mounts it at `/Volumes/<DMG NAME>`.